Gion Tennis Inc.

 The first few years of development are the most crucial.
 This is where most coaches fail and some do not want any part of.
 When teaching sound fundamentals it is imperative to teach kids proper grips and

 swing patterns.
 This develops muscle memory.
 I recall helping a coach once at a summer camp and I asked him why he was not teaching the correct service grip.
 His exact words were, "well, I will teach them later.
 Right now I just want them to get the ball over".
 I felt a little bad for the kid, because in my opinion, the kid was getting good at doing it wrong.
-Sacrificing good mechanics will hurt development long term.
+Sacrificing or compromising good mechanics will hurt development long term.
 To be honest, it will be challenging to find a coach willing to work with kids under 8 years of age.
 So it is impeartive to do your homework.

 Track Record